SSekabaka Mutesa 1(King of Buganda) invited Missionaries to come to Uganda.

-Realizing that his subjects needed the “light”, the then king of Buganda, Sekabaka Mutesa-1, invited men of good will to come from England to bring the “light” that consisted of three important elements namely: Evangelism, Health care and Education.
+Realizing that his subjects needed the “light”, the then King of Buganda Sekabaka Mutesa 1 invited men of Good will from England to come and evangelize; to bring the “light” that consisted of three important elements namely: Evangelism, Health care and education.

 It is upon this that the founding of Mengo Hospital rose.